 Today, 16 million children worldwide suffer from life-threatening malnutrition.
-Shockingly, only 10 per cent of these children currently get the treatment they so desperately need, often because help is too far away.
+Shockingly, only 20% of these children currently get the treatment they so desperately need, often because help is too far away.

 This is why we’ve teamed up with the Innocent Foundation to revolutionise the way malnourished children are diagnosed and treated, paving the way for health workers to reach all malnourished children, no matter where they live.